• Facebook

 This is a complete guide on how to cook a turkey.
 With detailed information on preparation methods, cooking times, turkey flavoring ideas and tips and tricks for success, you’ll be able to turn out a perfectly cooked turkey year after year!

 When the holidays roll around, I always have a turkey on the table.
 Whole roasted turkeys are impressive, simple to make, and are popular with both kids and adults alike.
-Add a few festive side dishes such as sausage stuffing and bacon green beans, then watch the rave reviews come in.
+Add a few festive Thanksgiving recipes such as Thanksgiving appetizer recipes, slow cooker cranberry sauce, sweet potato casserole with pecans, broccoli casserole, sausage stuffing and bacon green beans, then watch the rave reviews come in.

 How to cook a turkey with a baked turkey on a serving platter.